getcarina/getcarina.com/_tutorials/005-service-discovery-101.md

 ---

-Services are pieces of software that you call or rely on when running an application.
-For example, if you have a web application that needs a database, that database is a service.
-With a potentially large number of services living on multiple hosts, it becomes important to keep track of which services are deployed and where they are located in order to communicate with them.
+Services are pieces of software that applications call or rely on.
+For example, if a web application needs a database, that database is a service.
+With a potentially large number of services living on multiple hosts, it becomes important to be able to track which services are deployed and where they are located in order to communicate with them.

 ###What is service discovery?

-In a production system, service locations can change frequently due to scaling, scheduling policies, rolling updates, and host failover.
-Service discovery is about knowing when a service is responsive, and making it available through a human-readble name.
+In a production system, service locations can change frequently because of scaling, scheduling policies, rolling updates, and host failover.
+Service discovery is about knowing when a service is responsive, and making it available through a human-readable name.

-Service discovery is a two-part process that begins with registration.
-Service registration is the process of a service registering its location with a central directory.
-Service discovery is when the client application asks the directory for the location of services.
+Service discovery is a two-part process that begins with registration. *Service registration* is the process of a service registering its location with a central directory. *Service discovery* occurs when a client application asks the directory for the location of a service.
 The centralized directory includes each service, saved with a human-readable name, its location, and information such as host, port, and sometimes authentication details.

-Some advantages of using centralized service discovery include:
+Centralized service discovery provides the following advantages:

 * A single, global registry that connects services over multiple hosts
 * More control over authentication and security because of a single access point